Samihooda28/python-challenge/README.md

 Then I used the write command to export all the results into a text file.

-In this data set I used all collected all the data into output_txt and then used (writelines) function to print the data into the text file.
+In this data set I collected all the data into output_txt and then used (writelines) function to print the data into the text file.